MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/network-requirements.md

 ## Access and session controls

-Access and session controls regions help to provide a faster user experience and to increase uptime.
+Access and session control regions help to provide a faster user experience and to increase uptime.
-For example, user with UK IP address is likely to be served by the UK West region.
+For example, a user with a UK IP address is likely to be served by the UK West region.
 When there is a high load or outage, the user may be served from a different region.

 Configure your firewall for reverse proxy using the settings relevant to your environment.